Associate Fellow Centre for Global Studies, University of Victoria

 Suggestions for further dialogue

 There are other frameworks (emerging disciplines, approaches) that are similar to planetary health.
 Examples include: One Health; One Planet Living; Ecohealth – and others.
-Here a reference to a publication about this:
+Here is a reference to a publication about this:

 Henrik Lerner and Charlotte Berg: (2017) A comparison of three Holistic Approaches to Health: One Health, ecoHealthand Planetary Health.
 Front.
 Vet.
 Sci.4:163. doi: 10.3389/fvets.2017.00163